Hawthorn Avenue

 The Sustainable Transport team at Essex County Council has received funding through the Active Travel Fund 4 scheme which will allow us to make improvements.

 A survey and school gate event took place to shape the changes on the street.
-A selection of physical measures will be explored in 2024, including:
+A selection of physical measures were explored in 2024, including:

 • A new raised zebra crossing to slow traffic and improve conditions when crossing.